ReDoS

-is an algorithmic complexity attack that produces a denial-of-service by providing a regular expression and/or an input that takes a long time to evaluate.
+is an algorithmic complexity attack that produces a denial-of-service by providing a regular expression (regex) and/or an input that takes a long time to evaluate.
 The attack exploits the fact that many regular expression implementations have super-linear worst-case complexity; on certain regex-input pairs, the time taken can grow polynomially or exponentially in relation to the input size.
 An attacker can thus cause a program to spend substantial time by providing a specially crafted regular expression and/or input.
 The program will then slow down or become unresponsive.

 Description

 Regular expression ("regex") matching can be done by building a finite-state automaton.
-Regex can be easily converted to nondeterministic automata (NFAs), in which for each state and input symbol, there may be several possible next states.
+Regex can be easily converted to nondeterministic automata (NFAs), in which, for each state and input symbol, there may be several possible next states.
 After building the automaton, several possibilities exist: